 Passengers are eligible if their flight departs from an EU airport, irrespective of destination.
 The Kenya Airways compensation amount depends on the flight distance and delay duration:

 Refund eligibility is primarily determined by the terms and conditions of the ticket purchased and the reason for the refund request.
-Let's explore all scenarios where passengers may seek refunds, as well as situations where such claims are not valid.
+Let's explore all scenarios where passengers may seek flight refunds, as well as situations where such claims are not valid.

 If the airline alters the timing of a flight by several hours, rendering the journey impractical or disruptive for the passenger, they can request a refund.
 These cases are evaluated based on the degree of inconvenience caused and whether the airline has provided alternative arrangements acceptable to the traveller.

-Passengers cancelling flights voluntarily may also qualify for refunds depending on the fare type.
+Passengers cancelling flights voluntarily may also qualify for refunds, depending on the fare type.

 Fully refundable tickets typically allow passengers to cancel their booking.
 You should receive your money back with minimal or no penalties.